yuceelege/zoom-bot/README.md

 resolution; however, I am working on that and will fix soon.
 Also this is still the BETA version; therefore, I hope for your tolerance. <br/>

 ## WARNING
-Don't delete the Zoom.lnk file, shortcut of the Zoom.exe is necessary for the program.
+Don't delete the Zoom.lnk file because shortcut of the Zoom.exe is necessary for the program.

 Other than that, Enjoy :)